Shniks/open_mic_2022/README.md

 > require './lib/joke'
 # => true

-> joke_1 = Joke.new({id: 1, question: "Why did the strawberry cross the road?", answer: "Because his mother was in a jam."})
+> joke_1 = Joke.new({id: 1, setup: "Why did the strawberry cross the road?", punchline: "Because his mother was in a jam."})
 # => #<Joke:0x007fc87b02c2e0 ...>

-> joke_2 = Joke.new({id: 2, question: "How do you keep a lion from charging?", answer: "Take away its credit cards."})
+> joke_2 = Joke.new({id: 2, setup: "How do you keep a lion from charging?", punchline: "Take away its credit cards."})
 # => #<Joke:0x007fc87b135240 ...>

 > require './lib/user'